-Bensalem Man Kills Roommate During Fight Over Fast Food Bag Being Left On Couch: Officials
+Bensalem Man Kills Roommate During Fight Over Fast-Food Bag Being Left On Couch, Police Say

 Follow CBSPHILLY Facebook | Twitter

 BENSALEM, Pa.
-(CBS) – A Bensalem man allegedly shot and killed his roommate over a bag from a fast food restaurant being left on the couch, police say.
+(CBS) – A Bensalem man allegedly shot and killed his roommate over a bag from a fast-food restaurant being left on the couch, police say.
 Forty-year-old Gregory Hylton was charged with criminal homicide and possession of an instrument of crime in the murder of 25-year-old Sharif Simpson.

 Police say Hylton called 9-1-1 at 10:25 p.m. on Saturday saying he accidentally shot Simpson inside their Creekside Apartment home.